Blendify/blender-manual/blender_docs/manual/editors/3dview/navigate/3d_view.rst

    | Hotkey:   :kbd:`Numpad5`

 Each 3D viewport supports two different types of projection.
-These are demonstrated in the *Orthographic (left) and perspective (right) projections* image below.
+These are demonstrated in the
+Fig. Orthographic (left) and perspective (right) projections image below.

 .. figure:: /images/3DPerspective.jpg